aclarke211/renamer/to-do/to-do.md

 - Show renamed files 1 by 1 and progress bar.

-- Third accordian to search for files in a directory and sort them into folders bases on tags in filenames.
+- Third accordian to search for files in a directory and sort them into folders based on tags in filenames.